klauserber/workadventure-k8s/README.md

 There are the `commonEnv` and `commonSecretEnv` sections, which are used in all services.

-Please the original [Dokumentation](https://github.com/workadventure/workadventure/blob/master/contrib/docker/docker-compose.prod.yaml) for reference.
+Please use the original [Dokumentation](https://github.com/workadventure/workadventure/blob/master/contrib/docker/docker-compose.prod.yaml) for reference.